DanTheMan827/3DSafe/README.md

 # Testing and disclaimer
 I have tested this on my EUR n3DS.
 I make absolutely no guarantee that it will work for anybody else.
 Since you are writing these payloads to sysNAND, there is a possibility that you will brick your 3DS.
 I take absolutely no responsibility for this.
 Do not install this unless you know exactly what you are doing.
 I highly recommend that you take a NAND backup before installing this, and preferably have a hardmod before installing.

-# Credits
-This project is based on ShadowNAND by @RShadowhand, from which it is forked.
-All credit for the original payload is inherited from this project and the projects on which it is based in turn.
-The modifications in 3DSafe are by @mashers.

-3DSafe incorporates parts of GodMode9 by d0k3 for reading and writing the PIN from/to NAND.
-Credit for the code in 3DSafe which is taken from GodMode9 and modified by mashers is given to d0k and the other contributors to the GodMode9 project.
-This includes the following components of 3DSafe:
-* godmode.c
-* godmode.h
-* fatfs (modified to mount/read/write 3DS NAND partitions)
-* nand

-3DSafe includes an integrated version of SafeA9LHInstaller by AuroraWright.

-The emergency boot payload is a cut-down version of Luma3DS by AuroraWright.